Kernel-rb/CP-Problems-Solutions/README.md

 # CP-Problems-Solutions

 Welcome to the CP-Problems-Solutions repository!
-This repository organizes solutions to various competitive programming problems from different platforms.
+This repository created to improve problem-solving skills and prepare for competitive programming tournaments.
+It contains solutions to problems from various online judges, such as LeetCode, Codeforces, and HackerRank.

 ## 👋 About Me